SertacEngin/my-personal-website/README.md

 Prometheus is a monitoring system that collects metrics from an app or server (like CPU, memory usage, HTTP requests, etc.) via endpoints.
 And Grafana is a dashboard tool that visualizes the metrics collected by Prometheus.

+Next, I will set up Terraform and Ansible on my server for IaC and configuration management.

 ## Installation

 1. Clone the repository: `git clone https://github.com/SertacEngin/my-personal-website`